 Once you have decided on a general area; here are a few avenues to search for your lot:

-- Multiple listing service – check with any local real estate company.
+- Multiple listing service – check with a local real estate company.

 - We can refer you to local real estate agents that are experienced in land transactions in your area.
 Just call and we will put you in contact